How To: Roll Out a New Template

 Send representative traffic through the gateway and then inspect:

-- If the runtime behavior matches intent, document the rollout and its owners.
+- If runtime behavior matches intent, document the rollout and its owners.

-- If false positives or unexpected escalations appear, narrow the policy scope and repeat the cycle.
+- If false positives or unexpected review volume appear, narrow the policy scope and repeat the cycle.

 Rollout checklist